-The purpose of the USDA/1890 National Scholars Program is to:
+The purpose of the USDA/1890 National Scholars Program is:

-Scholarships are awarded annually and must be used at one of the eighteen 1890 Historically Black Land-Grant Institutions.
-Each award provides annual tuition, employment, employee benefits, and use of a laptop computer, printer and software while on scholarship, fees, books, room and board for each of the academic years the scholarship is awarded.
-Each annual scholarship renewal is contingent upon satisfactory performance and normal progress toward the bachelor's degree.
+Scholarships are awarded annually and must be used at one of the nineteen 1890 Historically Black Land-Grant Universities.
+Each award provides full tuition, as well as room and board for the term of the scholarship.
+The scholarship may be renewed each year, contingent upon satisfactory academic performance and normal progress toward the bachelor's degree.

-To be eligible for the USDA/1890 National Scholars Program a student must:
+To be eligible for the USDA/1890 National Scholars Program scholarship a student must:

 Who Should Apply